vesavvo/Python_Ohjelmistoteema/English/02_Variables_and_Interactive_Programs.md

 is determined automatically in the assignment statement.
 Variable type is the type of data a variable refers to: is the value for example a string or a number?

-Python has five basic types of variables:
+Python has six basic types of variables:
 - string
 - number, that can either be integer, long, float or complex
+- boolean, that is either True or False
 - list
 - tuple
 - dictionary